bodo-ai/Bodo/docs/source/dl.rst

 =============

-Bodo works seamlessly with Horovod to support large-scale distributed deep learning with PyTorch, and soon with TensorFlow, Keras and Apache MXNet as well.
+Bodo works seamlessly with Horovod to support large-scale distributed deep learning with PyTorch and TensorFlow.

 Prerequisites
 -------------